joshp23/ttrss-to-wallabag-v2/README.md

-Wallabag v2: A TT-Rss to Wallabag v 2.x plugin - v 1.01
+Wallabag v2: A TT-Rss to Wallabag v 2.x plugin
 =====================

 A Wallabag v 2.x plugin for Tiny-Tiny-RSS designed to login via Oauth and work with the Wallabag v 2.x api.